 It is easy to make assumptions about how much skill a young person has developed in conveying, receiving and interpreting facial expressions.
-As a teacher, you are in a good position to make observations of your pupil's capacity for non-verbal communication in various situations.
+As a teacher, you are in a good position to make observations of your student's capacity for non-verbal communication in various situations.

-- Does she show expressions to convey pleasure, enthusiasm, reluctance, frustration, impatience, irritation, anger, happiness, delight, sadness, hurt, fear, anxiety? - Can she convey these feelings among peers?
-With staff? - How readily and accurately does she 'read' other people's non-verbal expression?
+- Do they show expressions to convey pleasure, enthusiasm, reluctance, frustration, impatience, irritation, anger, happiness, delight, sadness, hurt, fear, anxiety? - Can they convey these feelings among peers?
+With staff? - How readily and accurately do they 'read' other people's non-verbal expression?

 Any of these and more should be apparent occasionally or often as each day brings familiar and new experiences, encounters, challenges and achievements.
-The practical suggestions below can enrich your pupil's capacity for non-verbal communication.
+The practical suggestions below can enrich your student's capacity for non-verbal communication.

 Learning activities can be delivered through Drama, English or PSHE.
-All pupils stand to benefit, not just the one whose scope for non-verbal communication may be affected by their disfigurement.
-But it will obviously be important to monitor this particular pupil's progress especially closely and, if necessary, to arrange for further one-to-one input and encouragement.
-If you suspect a pupil is experiencing significant difficulties in expression and communication, specialist help may be available through a speech therapist, psychologist or drama therapist.
+All students stand to benefit, not just the one whose scope for non-verbal communication may be affected by their visible difference.
+But it will obviously be important to monitor this particular student's progress especially closely and, if necessary, to arrange for further one-to-one input and encouragement.
+If you suspect a student is experiencing significant difficulties in expression and communication, specialist help may be available through a speech therapist, psychologist or other specialist.